securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 5. **In SketchFL:**
    - We sketch both model weights and layer activations during training.
    - Server and clients exchange only the sketches, cutting bandwidth.
-   - An inverse‐sketch step recovers approximate gradients for full‐size weight updates.
+   - An inverse‐sketch step recovers full-size model weights approximately.

 For more details about CountSketch and other sketching techniques used in numerical linear algebra, please refer to <a href="https://arxiv.org/abs/1411.4357" target="_blank">[Woodruff, D.P., 2014]</a>.